-Ratio 20/21 21/22 22/23 Cost coverage ratio: The interpretation of this ratio is that in the 2021/2022 financial year with the cash thy have it will take up 3months to meet its financial obligations without having to get additional revenue.
-In 2022/2023 financial year the ratio dropped to 2 months, this is an indication that cash balance has dropped and if this trend continues to drop the municipality could find itself in a serious cash flow problem where they might not be able to meet their financial obligations.
-1.01 1.0 1.02 Current ratio (current assets to current liabilities): The interpretation of this ratio is that in the 2022/2023 financial year the municipality is able to pay back its short term assets (Cash, inventory & Receivables).
+Ratio 21/22 22/23 23/24 Cost coverage ratio: The interpretation of this ratio is that in the 2022/2023 financial year with the cash thy have it will take up 2 months to meet its financial obligations without having to get additional revenue.
+In 2023/2024 financial year the ratio increased to 3 months, this is an indication that cash balance has increased and if this trend continues the municipality continues be financially stable.
+5.5 4.6 5.9 Current ratio (current assets to current liabilities): The interpretation of this ratio is that in the 2022/2023 financial year the municipality is able to pay back its short-term assets (Cash, inventory & Receivables).
 If they fall due at any specific period.
-In the 2021/2022 financial year the ratio dropped from 3, 75 to 1.3 which indicates that the municipality liquidity position is dropped.
+In the 2023/2024 financial year the ratio dropped from 4.1:1, to 2.5:1 which indicates that the municipality liquidity position is dropped.
 The norm is that they should be 1.5 and above.
-Since has dropped to 1.3 in 2021/2022 financial challenges and there is risk that non - current assets will need to be liquidated to settle current liabilities.
-1.09 1.0 2.3 Capital expenditure to total expenditure: The ratio assesses the level of capital expenditure to total expenditure which indicates the prioritization of expenditure towards current operations versus future capacity in terms of municipal services.
+Since has dropped to 2.5:1 in 2023/2024 it means there are financial challenges and if it continues dropping and it gets below1.5 there will be risk that non - current assets will need to be liquidated to settle current liabilities.
+3.1 4.1 2.5 Capital expenditure to total expenditure: The ratio assesses the level of capital expenditure to total expenditure which indicates the prioritization of expenditure towards current operations versus future capacity in terms of municipal services.
 The norm ranges between 10% and 20%.
-In the 2020/2021 financial year the ratio was 31 % and if dropped to 27% in 2021 /2022 financial year which is an indication that the prioritization of service delivery in 2022/2023 financial year dropped by 4% when compared to 2020/2021 financial year 12.8% 11.70% 10.33% Debt to revenue: The municipality does not have loans that is why the ratio is 0% for both financial years.
+In the 2021/2022 financial year the ratio was 18.1% and if dropped to 15.8% in 2022/2023 financial year which is an indication that the prioritization of service delivery in 2023/2024 financial year dropped by 0.8% when compared to 2022/2023 financial year 18.1% 15.8% 15% Debt to revenue: The municipality does not have loans that is why the ratio is 0% for both financial years.
 0% 0% 0% Collection ratio: The ratio indicates the collection rate, it also measures increase or decrease in debtors relative to annual billed revenue.
 The norm is 95%.
-In 2015/2016 financial year the collection rate was 70% 62.5% 62.5%

-52% and it increased to 60% in 2016/2017 financial year.
-This ratio also indicates the effectiveness of the Credit Control and Revenue Management systems and policies Remuneration Employee and Councillors to total 41% 40.6% 38% expenditure: This ratio measures the extent of remuneration to total operating expenditure.
+In 2021/2022 financial year the collection rate was 66%, it remained 66% in 2022/2023 financial year and increased 66% 66% 70% to 70% in 2023/2024 This ratio also indicates the effectiveness of the Credit Control and Revenue Management systems and policies.
+Remuneration Employee and Councillors to total 47% 55% 48% expenditure: This ratio measures the extent of remuneration to total operating expenditure.
 The is 25% and 40%.
 In 2015/2016 financial year the ratio was 27% and in 2016/2017 financial year it is 30% which is within the norm, and it indicates the efficiency and it indicates that the municipality was not overstaffed.
 Distribution losses: Electricity /water: 0% 0% 0% The municipality does not provide the water and electricity services that is why the ratio is 0%